mediar-ai/screenpipe/README.md

 # why?

-AI is dumb and always will be without the context of your activity or the activity of others in your environment.
+super intelligence + your whole life and team life activity data = magic

+AI is progressing so fast it will be able to ingest months of recordings of your life and company within next year, we're building the foundations for it to happen

 ## get started